Cloud service

 Create a service

 Calljmp allows you to write cloud functions that can be triggered by your mobile app or other backend systems.
-Here’s an example of creating a basic cloud function to fetch user data.
+Here’s an example of creating a basic cloud service.

 })